MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 The Device Guard Readiness tool is designed to check a number of requirements for creating a PC that supports a variety of security enhancement features.
 This section describes how to use the tool to evaluate the ability of a driver to run in a Hypervisor Code Integrity (HVCI) environment.

-OS and Hardware requirements for testing HVCI driver Device Guard compatibility
+OS and Hardware requirements for testing HVCI driver Device Guard compatibility:

-1. Windows SKUs: Available only on these Windows SKUs - Enterprise, Server and Enterprise IoT
+1. Windows: Available only on Windows 10 Enterprise, Windows Server, and Windows 10 IoT Enterprise

 2. Hardware: Recent hardware that supports virtualization extension with SLAT.

-To use the readiness tool to evaluate the additional requirements such as secure boot, refer to the readme.txt file included in the readiness tool download.
+To use the readiness tool to evaluate the additional requirements, such as secure boot, refer to the readme.txt file included in the readiness tool download.

 For more information about the related device fundamentals test, see [Device.DevFund.DeviceGuard](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfunddeviceguard).

 **Using the tool**

-To use the Device Guard Readiness Tool to evaluate complete the following steps.
+To use Device Guard Readiness Tool to evaluate, complete the following steps:

 -   **Prepare the test PC**